API access tokens - what's new

 - API keys: default API access for a specific payment profile.

-- App access tokens (OAuth): access that allows you to make API requests on behalf of your connected customers.
+Optional: can be scoped to a specific mode or profile. - App access tokens (OAuth): access that allows you to make API requests on behalf of your connected customers.

 - Basic Auth: Base64-encoded string using the OAuth client ID and client secret as basic access credentials.
 It is used to generate and revoke tokens.